2017Knight2017/The-Worlds-Hardest-Game-in-pygame/docs/Mapmaker guide.md

 one generic coordinate with each other.

 ### Colors
-Every enemy has the `color` attribute.
-In dependance on it, the enemy will different colors:
+Every enemy has a `color` attribute, which elaborates the color of its appearance:

 |     value      | color  |
 |:--------------:|:------:|